Brexit: EU, UK 'finally' clinch trade deal | DW | 24.12.2020

-After months of wrangling, the United Kingdom and the European Union have agreed to a post-Brexit trade deal, sealing the UK's exit from the bloc,the UK government and EU announced on Thursday.
+The United Kingdom and the European Union have agreed to a post-Brexit free trade deal, sealing the UK's exit from the bloc,the UK government and EU announced on Thursday.

-"A deal is done," a British government spokesperson said, hailing the "fantastic news for families and businesses in every part of the UK."

-"We have signed the first free trade agreement based on zero tariffs and zero quotas that has ever been achieved with the EU," the British source added.

-The deal is "the biggest bilateral trade deal signed by either side, covering trade worth €747 billion (£668 billion, $909 billion) in 2019," according to the source.
+EU Commission chief Ursula von der Leyen said at a press conference on Thursday that: "It was a long and winding road, but we have a good deal to show for it."

-The UK Prime Minister Boris Johnson tweeted an image of himself in Downing Street in front of a British flag with the text: "The deal is done."
+The UK Prime Minister Boris Johnson tweeted an image of himself in Downing Street in front of a British flag with his thumbs up.
+The picture was accompanied by the text: "The deal is done."

+The deal is "the biggest bilateral trade deal signed by either side, covering trade worth €747 billion (£668 billion, $909 billion) in 2019," according to a British source.

+The deal concludes talks on future terms of trade and competition that took place during the 11-month transition period that began when Britian formally left the EU on January 31.

+By reaching a deal, the EU and UK have avoided resorting to potentially damaging World Trade Organization trading terms.

 What do we know about the deal?